 Basler brunsli, or just brunsli, are a "Wiehnachtsguezli" (Christmas cookie) from Switzerland.
 "Basler" means from Basel, a city in the German-speaking part of the country.
 "Brun" means brown and the "li" ending means little.

 While some other countries might have more famous cookies, the Swiss most definitely take Christmas cookies seriously.
-In fact they even have a word in Swiss German for making cookies, “guezle”, which is only used in reference to Christmas time.
+In fact there's even a word in Swiss German for making cookies, "guezle", which is only used in reference to Christmas time.